-- an event or situation which threatens serious damage to human welfare, for example: loss of human life, human illness or injury, homelessness, damage to property, disruption of a supply of money, food, water, energy or fuel, disruption of a system of communication, disruption of facilities for transport, or disruption of services relating to health.
+- an event or situation that threatens serious damage to human welfare.
+For example: loss of human life, human illness or injury, homelessness, damage to property, disruption to the supply of money, food, water, energy or fuel, disruption of a system of communication, disruption to facilities for transport or disruption of services relating to health.

 What is Waverley's role?

 As a Category 1 responder under the Civil Contingencies Act 2004, our role includes:

 - Support to the Emergency Services on their request